Upload the featured image here!

-A legal candidate of ours gave the perfect response to this question a few weeks ago and said:
+A legal candidate of ours gave the perfect response to this question and said:

 “I would be hugely disappointed not to secure this job as I feel it is perfect for me and what I am looking for.
 If I was unsuccessful I would go back to my job search and research organisations that may have similar roles to this.
 If I didn’t secure the role, what would your advice be to secure a similar position elsewhere?”

 Some not so common questions our candidates have been asked